neverRare/butter/doc/language/pattern.md

 ## Reference

 Reference pattern matches against references.
-These dereferences the value and you may want to rebind it as reference again with `ref`.
+These dereferences the value.
+You may want to rebind it as reference again with `ref`.

 ```butter
 deref(val) => {